ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until the space gauntlet deadline: 23
+Days until the space gauntlet deadline: 22

-Days until I become old enough to have sex in Femboy Land: 33
+Days until I become old enough to have sex in Femboy Land: 32

+Days until Easter: 54

-Days until Gen Beta starts: 311
+Days until Gen Beta starts: 310

-Days until I become old enough to have sex in Massachusetts: 398
+Days until I become old enough to have sex in Massachusetts: 397

-Days until I become old enough to have sex in New York: 763
+Days until I become old enough to have sex in New York: 762

-Days until I become old enough to have sex in California: 1129
+Days until I become old enough to have sex in California: 1128

-Days until I graduate high school: 1195
+Days until I graduate high school: 1194

-Days until I vote for an actually good candidate: 1352
+Days until I vote for an actually good candidate: 1351

-Days until said actually good candidate becomes president: 1426
+Days until said actually good candidate becomes president: 1425

-Days until the end of the 2020s: 1773
+Days until the end of the 2020s: 1772

-Days until the heat death of the universe: 4188
+Days until the heat death of the universe: 4187

 Discord: @bombcraft